dileep-kishore/d3-dashboard/README.md

 # d3-dashboard
-A d3 dashboard showing CO2 emissions by various countries from 1990-2011.
+A d3 dashboard showing CO2 emissions by various countries between 1990-2011.

-This dashboard was implemented in pure d3 and uses topojson for the map visualization.
-Bulma css is used to style the header.
+This dashboard was implemented using `d3js` and uses `topojson` for the map visualization. `Bulma` css is used for styling.
 Transitions in the visulization are smooth thanks to `d3-transition` and `d3-ease`.

 ## Data
-The data that is being visualized in the dashboard was obtained [here](http://data.un.org/)
+The data for the visualization can be obtained [here](http://data.un.org/)

 ## Live Demo
 The live demo can be found here: